autonomouslogic/eve-ref/distributed-market-history-plan.md

   pairs to back of local queue.
 If response `cycleState` is DRAINING or REPLENISHING, backs off and retries after a short sleep rather than spinning.
 - `poll()` — returns next pair; triggers async top-up if below low-water mark.
+- `reset()` — clears the local queue (used by the worker reset on daemon loss).
+Dropped pairs are still `inFlight` on the daemon and recover via lease timeout; the worker does not try to return them.

 Config:
 - `MARKET_HISTORY_WORKER_LOW_WATER_MARK` — default `50`